We Are Retired and Fight More Than Ever. I Want to Take a Break to Save Our Marriage.

 Question: My husband and I are retired and fight more than ever.
 I want to take a temporary break to save our marriage.
 Is this a good idea?

 However, too much togetherness in retirement could backfire, leaving you and your spouse constantly fighting and getting on each other's nerves.
-If that's the situation you're in, you may be considering a temporary break from your marriage so you and your spouse can reset and find a way to stay together.
+If that's the situation you're in, you might be considering a temporary break from your marriage so you and your spouse can reset and find a way to stay together.

 From just $107.88 $24.99 for Kiplinger Personal Finance